Back to top

 THE PROBLEM

-Fragmented logistics across Indiana’s food network
+Hunger in Marion County and fragmented logistics across Indiana’s food network

-Fragmented logistics across Indiana’s food network
+Hunger in Marion County and fragmented logistics across Indiana’s food network

 25% of Indianapolis